towerbuster/OF_Intention_Repeater/README.md

 # About the Android application (OF_Intention_Repeater.apk) :

 This is an alpha release version.
 The multiplication factor is 2048.
-There 2 buttons : "Start processing" that starts the intention repeats, "Set intention" that sets your intention (before pressing "Start processing" or even after "Start processing" has been pressed).
+There are 2 buttons : "Start processing" that starts the intention repeats, "Set intention" that sets your intention (before pressing "Start processing" or even after "Start processing" has been pressed).

 Installation of this APK needs you to authorize "unknown sources".